newweb050/newweb050.github.io/README.md

-# WebCraft Studio - Portfolio Website
+# NewWeb050 - Portfolio Website

 A professional portfolio website for your freelance web development business.
 Built with pure HTML, CSS, and JavaScript - ready to deploy on GitHub Pages.